ivy-llc/ivy/docs/partial_source/contributing/2_type_hints.rst

     ) -> Union[ivy.Array, ivy.Container]:

 Because :code:`tan` consumes one array and also returns one array, it is a *flexible* function.
-Therefore, both inputs :code:`x` and :code:`out` and the return are all permitted to be :code`ivy.Container` instances.
+Therefore, both inputs :code:`x` and :code:`out` and the return are all permitted to be :code:`ivy.Container` instances.
 Additionally, in alignment with the above explanations, :code:`x` permits :code:`ivy.NativeArray` instances, but :code:`out` and the function return do not.